apptechnocrat/publishAndroidApp/README.md

 # publishAndroidApp
-How to publish your app on Android studio.
+How to publish your app on Android play soter.